|

 9. What is a “Transportation Practitioner” and why should

+A Permit Consultant is uncertified and usually charges excessive fees for authority filings.
 A Transportation Practitioner is a professional that is

 certified by the United States Department of Transportation